Mitsuki Takahata

-Mitsuki Takahata (高畑 充希, Takahata Mitsuki) is a Japanese actor and singer who is represented by the talent agency Horipro.
+Mitsuki Takahata (高畑 充希, Takahata Mitsuki) is a Japanese actress and singer who is represented by the talent agency Horipro.
 She attended Hosei University as an undergraduate student.

 Her song "Hitomi Hiraite" is the Japanese theme song for Meet the Robinsons.

 Personal life

 On November 19, 2024, Takahata was reported to be dating Masaki Okada and was planning for marriage in the near future.